A commercial driver license (CDL) is a type of driver license an individual can apply for to transport interstate or intrastate commerce.

 Individuals who do not meet the physical requirements necessary to obtain a CDL may be eligible to apply for a Texas Intrastate Vision Waiver or a Texas Intrastate Limb Waiver.
 If the waiver is approved, individuals will be restricted to intrastate driving.
 The driver must certify the Texas Commercial Driver Application Intrastate Driver Certification - Section B and provide a valid DOT medical examiners certificate (CDL-5).

-Only original vision or limb waiver documents will be accepted.
-The original application packet must be fully completed then returned to DPS within 45 days of the physical examination date.
+The application packet must be fully completed then returned to DPS within 45 days of the physical examination date.

 Texas Department of Public Safety